ianozsvald/notes_to_self/README.md

 * Pandas better describe - colour the percentiles, not the counts/mean/std, include 5/95% in percentiles.
 Add dtype description and maybe memory, not how many columns were ignored too (stick on the end maybe?)

+* Pandas better cut - give it some ranges and ask for nice labels and it'll form e.g. in scientific form (1M-500k ...) with open/closed labels, maybe special handling of e.g. 0, with formatting for currency and others

 ## Pandas

 ### `groupby`